The Skin of Sorrow

-The Skin of Sorrow (La Peau de chagrin) is a 2010 French television drama film directed by Alain Berliner.
+The Skin of Sorrow (La Peau de chagrin) is a 2010 television drama film directed by Alain Berliner.
 It is set in 1832 and follows a 22-year-old man whose wishes are granted through a magic piece of shagreen skin, but each wish brings him closer to an early death.
 It is based on the novel La Peau de chagrin by Honoré de Balzac.
+It was broadcast on France 2 on 22 September 2010.

 The film received Prix des Collégiens de Charente Maritime at the 12th Festival de la fiction in La Rochelle.